PLCnext/BusConductor/README.md

 If CONFIG_MUST_MATCH is FALSE, then no configuration checking is done, and a `config.txt` file does not need to be provided.

-Output variables from the BusConductor component are latched, and are only reset on a rising edge of the CONFIG_REQ input.
+The CONFIGURED output variable from the BusConductor component is latched, and is only reset on a rising edge of the CONFIG_REQ input.
 Once running, the real-time status of the local I/O bus should be monitored using the diagnostics variables provided by the PLCnext Control (refer to the "Local bus diagnostics" section below).

 Once the local bus is running, process data can be exchanged with all local I/O modules using the GDS ports "Arp.Io.AxlC/0.DI4096" (inputs) and "Arp.Io.AxlC/0.DO4096" (outputs).
 Process data from each I/O module will appear in these two arrays in the same order that the modules appear on the local bus.
 The amount of process data for each I/O module can be obtained from the data sheet for that module.